 The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS and applicable requirements of United Arab Emirates (U.A.E.)
 Federal Law No. (2) of 2015, as amended, United Arab Emirates (U.A.E.)
 Federal Law No. (2) of 2015, as amended, United Arab Emirates (U.A.E.)
 Federal Law No. (2) of 2015, as amended, United Arab Emirates (U.A.E.)
-Federal Law No. (2) of 2015, as amended, United Arab Emirates (U.A.E.)
-Federal Law No. (2) of 2015, as amended, United Arab Emirates (U.A.E.)
-Federal Law No. (2) of 2015, as amended, United Arab Emirates (U.A.E.)
-Federal Law No. (2) of 2014 pertinent to the Financial Regulations for Insurance Companies.
+Federal Law No. 6 of 2007 on Establishment of Insurance Authority and Organization of its Operations, as amended, and the UAE Insurance Authority Board of Directors' Decision No. (25) of 2014 pertinent to the Financial Regulations for Insurance Companies.